Sign-up for the latest Lookout news and threat research

 Kristina Balaam 15:25

-amazing.
 I feel like that's such a great endorsement being a customer, a consumer, and then you know, liking the product so much that you actually want to go in and sell it.
-That's, that's very, very cool.
+That's… that's very, very cool.

 Victoria Mosby 15:38

 It's definitely been a fun time.
 So how about yourself?
-So I want I understand you actually joined us after a day of security conference?
+So I want… I understand you actually joined us after a day-long security conference?

 Kristina Balaam 15:49